-Mineral Royalty payable or paid is a non-deductible levy for computing company income tax when arriving at the gains and profits of a person carrying on mining operations.
+Mineral Royalty payable or paid is deductible when computing company income tax when arriving at the gains and profits of a person carrying on mining operations.

 NOTE: The Kwacha / US dollar exchange rate used to convert the US dollar norm value into Kwacha norm value is the monthly average Bank of Zambia mid-rate.